sdcohe/LogbookBackupCleaner/README.md

 ## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CODE OF CONDUCT](CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors